-Description Option X Option Y Option Z
+Description Option > (Option \ 1 Option 2 7 -

-pmpm % of GCI pbpm % of GCI pmpm % of GCI pbpm % of GCI pmpm % of GCI pmpm
+pmpm pbpm % pmpm pbpm % pmpm pbpm % of GC

+of of

+GC GC

-Risk portion - Health related
+Risk portion - healthcare

+related

-Risk portion - Non- health related
+Risk portion - non-healthcare

+related

 Savings portion

-Contribution to Reserves/Investment income
+Contribution to

+reserves/investment income

-Total proposed premium per month
+Total proposed premium per

+month

-pmpm = per member per month pbmp = per beneficiary per month GCI = Gross Contribution Income
+pmpm = per member per month pbmp = per beneficiary per month

+GC = Gross Contribution

-The assumptions to the above figures should be provided per benefit option; the following are the minimum assumptions to be documented but are merely a guide and not exhaustive:
+The assumptions to the above figures should be provided per benefit option, together with the motivation for these assumptions.
+The following are a few examples of assumptions to be documented:

-- Description of data used.
+- Description of data used;

-- Price inflation.
+- Price inflation:

-- Age adjustments.
+- Age adjustments;

-- Benefit changes.
+- Benefit changes;

-- Utilisation adjustments.
+- Utilisation adjustments;

+- Accredited managed healthcare services;

-- Non-health expenditure.
+- Non-healthcare expenditure;

-- Investment return.
+- Investment return;

-- Reserve loading.
+- Reserve loading;

 - Demographic profile of members:

-- Average age.
+- Ø Average age;

-- Pensioner ratio (65+ years).
+- Ø Pensioner ratio (65+ years);

-- Average family size per option.
+- Ø Average family size per option;

-- Chronic profile.
+- Ø Chronic profile; and

-- Income profile.
+- Ø Income profile.

-- Buy-downs (ups).
+- Buy-downs (ups); and

 - Subsidy (if any) assumptions and the impact on the proposed contributions table.

 As mentioned above the table and assumptions merely serve as a guide and is not in any way exhaustive of the assumptions that may be used.
 They are however considered the minimum information required.
-A detailed explanation of both the assumptions and the basis or impact these will have on the financial position must be submitted; this to be supported further by the actual figures and calculations.
+A detailed explanation of both the assumptions and the basis or impact these will have on the financial position must be submitted; this is to be supported further by the actual figures and calculations.